- Undergraduate

 Location

-This course is offered at our Berkshire Institute for Health in the heart of Reading and West London (Ealing) campus.
+This course offered at our Berkshire Institute for Health in Reading is also offered at our West London (Ealing) campus.
 As you will spend half your course gaining experience on placement, you should choose a course location that you can travel to easily.
 Please select your preferred location below when applying.

 Select your desired study option, then pick a start date to see relevant course information: